 4. Comprehensive Coverage

-This term is a bit of a misnomer, given that comprehensive coverage doesn’t actually mean complete coverage.
+Comprehensive coverage doesn’t actually mean complete coverage.
 Rather, comprehensive coverage insures your vehicle if it sustains damage due to an event other than a collision.
-This can include natural disasters, such as a fire, flood, or hailstorm or damage resulting from theft, vandalism—and even a deer in headlights.
+This can include natural disasters, such as a fire, flood, or hailstorm or damage resulting from theft, vandalism — and even a deer in headlights.

 5. Liability Coverage

 A certain level of liability coverage is mandatory in most states, and for good reason: If you get into an accident and another person is injured or their property is damaged, liability coverage will help cover at least some of the resulting expenses.

 There are two main types of liability coverage: bodily injury liability and property damage liability.